LMescheder/AdversarialVariationalBayes/README.md

 ![MNIST samples](img/mnist_samples.png)

 ## CelebA
-To run the experiments on celebA, first download the dataset from [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and put in the `datasets/celebA` folder.
+To run the experiments on celebA, first download the dataset from [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and put all the images in the `datasets/celebA` folder.

 Samples: